mrbusche/matthewbusche.com/_posts/2018-08-04-spring-boot-db2-and-mssql-configuration.md

   - spring boot
 ---

-By default Spring boot does a lot for you in datasource configuration, but if you&#8217;re using two separate database types &#8211; DB2, MSSQL, MySQL, Oracle, etc. It doesn&#8217;t know how to infer which database type each is, so if you are configuring multiple different database types in Spring you need to specify the jpa.database type.
+By default Spring boot does a lot for you in datasource configuration, but if you're using two separate database types &#8211; DB2, MSSQL, MySQL, Oracle, etc. It doesn't know how to infer which database type each is, so if you are configuring multiple different database types in Spring you need to specify the jpa.database type.
 In a yaml configuration your datasources should be defines like so.

 ```yaml
 spring: